Cardiff School of Education & Social Policy>Courses>Consolidation Programme for Newly Qualified Social Workers

 • A qualified social worker and on the Register of Social Care Wales, or Social Work England, or the Scottish Social Services Council or the Northern Ireland Social Care Council, (and then be required to remain on the Register in order to obtain an award).

-• Is currently in practice, (and/or can access practice learning opportunities to meet the learning and assessment needs of the intended modules of study).
+• Currently in practice, (and/or can access practice learning opportunities to meet the learning and assessment needs of the intended modules of study).
 In most instances this is evidenced by employer and/or line manager support.

-• Applicants will normally be nominated and supported by their employing agencies, who must give written confirmation that candidates will be released to attend the course, and that they will be provided with adequate support for the module(s) undertaken, e.g., assessor for any direct observations required.
+• Normally nominated and supported by their employing agencies, who must give written confirmation that candidates will be released to attend the course, and that they will be provided with adequate support for the module(s) undertaken, e.g. assessor for any direct observations required.

 How to Apply